famoser/agnes/README.md

     # build hook
     # executed on a freshly cloned repository
     # install dependencies, ...
-    # produces a build which is attached to a release or deployed
+    # produces a build which is used for a release or deployed to an installation
     build:
         hook: build
         commands: